 There is no hard and fast rule that would guide an ESL speaker to choose an infinitive over a participle in this construction.
 There are, however, certain abstract nouns that are always followed by an infinitive.
 For example: ability, desire, need, wish, attempt, failure, opportunity, chance, and intention.
 In the expression “to be in the market,” market is abstract.

 Possible responses to the question “What are you in the market to buy?” might be “I’m in the market to buy a house” OR “I’m in the market for a house.

-6 Responses to “Verb Mistakes #12: Heard on Television”
+8 thoughts on “Verb Mistakes #12: Heard on Television”